pinobatch/240p-test-mini/gba/README.md

 Limits
 ------
-* No Super Game Boy enhancements, as they would not fit in 32 KiB.
-  It was hard enough making GBC fit.
-* Linearity: No support for non-square NTSC or PAL pixel aspect ratios when used through Super Game Boy.
-* Sound Test: No "Crowd" because GB PCM is limited to 4 bits.
-* Alternate 240p/480i: SGB and GB Player offer no control over the host systems' interlace modes except through SGB JUMP.
+* Alternate 240p/480i is omitted because Game Boy Player offers no control over the host system's interlace mode.
 * The true IRE levels of the GameCube's output when running Game Boy Player have not yet been measured.